radix007/BattleShipGame/Readme.md

 - Coordinates Range (0-5)(0-5)
 -  You have to press enter after entering the value of x and the same goes for entering the value of y (Here x and y are the coordinates) .

-This is CLI game .
-Will make a GUI Game Soon.
+This is a  CLI game .
+Will make a GUI Soon .